-Drawing on her role as an artist, Kasia Fudakowski (*1985 in London) uses self-imposed rules to push inequalities, stereotypes, and a warped social logic beyond the point of absurdity.
-As with the exhibition cycle Fraustellungen (Femalexhibitions), which concluded in 2015 with Sexistinnen – Excersises in Self-Sabotage – a self-ironic, staged performance made together with her gallerist at Art Basel.
-Or with Double Standards – A Sexhibition (2017), which presented viewers with the choice of entering either the left or the right door to the exhibition without knowing what to expect in either case; a reaction to the UK referendum which forced citizens to vote either ‘Yes’ or ‘No’ without being provided with detailed information on the consequences of their decision.
+Drawing on her role as an artist, Kasia Fudakowski uses self-imposed rules to push inequalities, stereotypes, and a warped social logic beyond the point of absurdity.
+Such is the case with the exhibition cycle Fraustellungen (Femalexhibitions), which concluded in 2015 with Sexistinnen – Exercises in Self-Sabotage – a self-ironic, staged performance made together with Jennifer Chert at Art Basel.
+Or with Double Standards – A Sexhibition (2017), which presented visitors with the choice of entering the exhibition from only one way, either from the left or right entrance, without knowing what to expect in either case– a reaction to the UK referendum which forced citizens to vote either ‘Yes’ or ‘No’ without being provided with detailed information on the consequences of their decision.

-With Continuouslessness (2017 ongoing), an oversize screen sculpture which snakes through the exhibition space, Fudakowski dissolves this opposition between potential and limitation, through proposing the continuity of non-continuity: even if the individual elements of the work are necessarily limited and shaped so that they can be connected (in order to stand up and continuously grow), equally Continuouslessness delivers an unlimited space for the deployment of materials, forms, and ideas.
+With Continuouslessness (2017 – ongoing), a continuously growing arrangement of panels which snakes through the exhibition space, Fudakowski dissolves this opposition between potential and limitation, through proposing the continuity of non-continuity: even if the individual elements of the work are necessarily limited and shaped so that they can be connected (in order to stand up and continuously grow), equally Continuouslessness delivers an unlimited space for the deployment of materials, forms, and ideas.

 The looping, slapstick-like film fragments of Word Count (2016 ongoing) approach a fictional apocalyptic scenario that proposes a connection between the earth’s scarcity of natural resources and an excess of information.
 As a result, citizens are allowed to speak only 433 words per day, a reference to John Cage’s 4’33”.
 While couples in the films struggle to keep within their limit, an anarchic professor refuses to adapt and thus ultimately meets his downfall.